-Since the studies that have been begun to address the many unknowns associated with the effects of BBBM on soils and the ecosystem will still require years to complete, the time should also be used to further investigate other ways of meeting the needs served by plastic mulches.
-To the extent that plastic mulch is used for weed control, natural mulches and cover crops can accomplish the job in a way that is more compatible with organic production.14
+Since the studies that are in progress to address the many unknowns associated with the effects of BBBM on soils and the ecosystem will still require time to complete, the NOSB should use the opportunity to further investigate other ways of meeting the needs served by plastic mulches.
+To the extent that plastic mulch is used for weed control, natural mulches and cover crops can accomplish the job in a way that appears to be more compatible with organic production.